© 2007 Whitney Smith

 (Guitar, Piano, Bass)

 The Magic Word, SAMBA.
+By Whitney Smith.
 Melanie Phillipson, vocals; Tien Young, piano; Whitney Smith, guitar.
-Recorded and mixed by BB@AMT, September 2002
+Recorded and mixed by BB@AMT, September 2002.

 Licensing